 For each domain, the access levels you can grant to a group or API key depend on the access level you have yourself, as well as the current access level, if you’re editing an existing group.
 In short, the list of access levels from which you can choose generally consists of the last saved access level, the access level you have, and the access levels of lesser importance than those.

 Before you can grant privileges, you should therefore ensure that your own privilege set allows you to give the desired privileges.

-If you are a member of the Administrators built-in group, you can edit everything in the administration console and therefore grant all privileges.
-If you are not, you ensure that your own privilege set does not prevent you from granting the desired privileges.
+If you’re a member of the Administrators built-in group, you can edit everything in the Administration Console and therefore grant all privileges.
+If you’re not, you ensure that your own privilege set doesn’t prevent you from granting the desired privileges.
 Should they be insufficient, you ask a Coveo Cloud user with a sufficient privilege set (e.g., an administrator) to either grant you the required privileges, or to give the target grantee the desired privileges themselves.

-After switching from a higher access level to a lower level, you may not be able to grant the higher level again if you are not yourself granted this higher access level.
+After switching from a higher access level to a lower level, you may not be able to grant the higher level again if you’re not yourself granted this higher access level.

 Content Manager group to edit fields.
 Since your access level options for the Fields domain consist in the last saved access level (Edit), the access level you have (View), and the access levels of lesser importance than those (no access), you can choose from Edit, View, and no access at all.
 You switch the Fields domain access level from Edit to View and save, so the last saved access level is now View.
 Then, the next time you edit the privileges of the

-Content Manager group, your access level options for Fields are only View and no access at all, since you do not have the Edit access level on Fields yourself.
+Content Manager group, your access level options for Fields are only View and no access at all, since you don’t have the Edit access level on Fields yourself.